Domingo Carulla: International career

-Like many other FC Barcelona players of his time, he was eligible to play for the Catalonia national football team, being part of the team that won the 1923–24 Prince of Asturias Cup, an inter-regional competition organized by the RFEF.
+Like many other FC Barcelona players of his time, he was eligible to play for the Catalonia national football team, and was part of the team that won the 1923–24 Prince of Asturias Cup, an inter-regional competition organized by the RFEF.
 Carulla played in the replay of the infamous final of the 1923–24 edition, replacing Ramón Trabal to help Catalonia beat a Castile/Madrid XI, netting once in a 3–2 victory that saw Catalonia lift their second Prince of Asturias Cup trophy.

-He was a member of Spain's squad for the football tournament at the 1924 Summer Olympics, but he did not play in any matches.
+He was a member of Spain's squad for the football tournament at the 1924 Summer Olympics, but did not play in any matches.
 He did not make his debut with the main national team, but he did play once with the B team.
 Carulla earned one international cap for the B side in a friendly held in Madrid against Portugal A side on 29 May 1927, helping his side to a 2–0 win.